indico/indico/docs/source/config/settings.rst

     here or they will not work (use your browser's dev tools to check for log messages related to CSP violations).
 Note that you MUST NOT add any ``nonce`` values there, as this would make the whole policy useless (knowing the nonce in advance means you can set it on any maliciously injected script).
+The values specified here are not automatically wrapped in single quotes, so if you want to include e.g. a hash, you need to manually quote it.

     Default: ``set()``